shashankvhegde/Word-Count-Dictionary-B-Tree/README.md

 5. Print Least Occurring Words
 6. Print Words occurring more than k (user provided) times
 7. Print word and their counts in a range (user provided lower bound and upper bound).
-8. Write the dictionary to a Dictinoary.txt on Exit.
+8. Write the dictionary to a Dictionary.txt on Exit.
 The file serves as the base dictionary for further executions and above operations.